Meat alternative: Criticism

-Companies producing plant-based meat alternatives, including Beyond Meat and Impossible Foods, have been criticized for their marketing and makeup of their products as well as their use of animal testing.
-Dietitians have claimed they are not necessarily healthier than meat due to their highly processed nature and sodium content.
+Dietitians have claimed foods made by companies like Beyond Meat are not necessarily healthier than meat due to their highly processed nature and sodium content.
+However, among ultra-processed foods, consumption of the "plant-based alternatives" subcategory is associated with decreased risks of cardiometabolic diseases.

-John Mackey, co-founder and CEO of Whole Foods, and Brian Niccol, CEO of Chipotle Mexican Grill, have criticized meat alternatives for being ultra-processed.
+John Mackey, co-founder and CEO of Whole Foods, and Brian Niccol, CEO of Chipotle Mexican Grill, have criticized meat alternatives as ultra-processed foods.
 Chipotle has claimed it will not carry these products at their restaurants due to their highly processed nature.
-According to CNBC, "Chipotle joins the likes of Taco Bell—Niccol's former employer—and Arby's in committing to excluding meatless meats on its menu."
+CNBC wrote in 2019 of Chipotle joining "the likes of Taco Bell ... and Arby's in committing to excluding meatless meats on its menu."
 In response, Beyond Meat invited Niccol to visit its manufacturing site to see the production process.
 Chipotle later developed its own "plant-based chorizo".
+In September 2022, Taco Bell also began adding plant-based meat alternatives to its menu.

 Some consulting firms and analysts demand more transparency in terms of the environmental impact of plant-based meat.
+Through a survey, analysts from Deloitte discovered that some consumers negatively linked meat alternatives to being "woke" and politically-left leaning.
+These ideas emerged in response to Cracker Barrel's introduction of Impossible Sausages in their restaurants in August, 2022.
+In 2021, 68% of consumers who purchased plant based meats believed it was healthier than animal meat.
+The number dropping to 60% in 2022, demonstrating a decline in consumers beliefs in the healthiness of these meats.

 Some states have instituted legislation stating that meat alternatives are not allowed to label themselves as "meat".
-In Louisiana, the so-called, "Truth in Labeling of Food Products Act” was challenged by Tofurkey, complaining of free speech violations and was successful on those grounds.
+In Louisiana, the so-called, "Truth in Labeling of Food Products Act" was challenged by Tofurky, complaining of free speech violations and was successful on those grounds.